ka7/sh/README.md

 and if nothing is returned then manually update the package list and make sure these very basic packages are available...

+    # Ubuntu and Debian example
     sudo apt -y update
     sudo apt -y full-upgrade
     sudo apt -y install --no-install-recommends ca-certificates curl git nano net-tools openssh-server rsync

+    # TODO: add Manjaro and Alpine examples

 To install this project manually, copy and paste these 3 lines below...